NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   content: Current legislation falls short to
   new_items:
   - title: Why we exist
+    subtitle: Algorithm Audit's EU AI policy observatory
+    # menu
+    tab1: AI Act
+    tab2: DSA
+    tab3: GDPR
+    tab4: HRIA
+    tab5: Regulatory landscape

+    # intro
-    intro_content: Algorithm Audit was founded on the idea that ethics in algorithmic methods urgently needs case-based experience and a bottom-up approach.
+    intro_content: AI ethics urgently needs case-based experience and a bottom-up approach.
 We believe existing and proposed legislation is and will not suffice to realize ethical algorithms.
 Why not?

+    #AI Act
-    ai_act_content:  The newly proposed <a href="https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1623335154975&uri=CELEX%3A52021PC0206" target="_blank">AI Act </a> of the European Commission will impose broad new responsibilities to control risks from AI systems without at the same time laying down specific standards they are expected to meet.
+    ai_act_content:  The <a href="https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1623335154975&uri=CELEX%3A52021PC0206" target="_blank">AI Act </a> imposes broad new responsibilities to control risks from AI systems without at the same time laying down specific standards they are expected to meet.
 For instance<a>:</a>
-    aia_image: images/AI_act.png
+    ai_act_tag_conformity: Conformity assessment (Art.
+43)<a>:</a>
+    ai_act_content_conformity: The proposed route for internal control relies too much on the self-reflective capacities of producers to assess AI quality management, risk management and bias.
+Resulting in subjective best-practices;
+    ai_act_tag_risk: Risk- and quality management systems (Art.
+9 and 17)<a>:</a>
+    ai_act_content_risk: Requirements set out for risk management systems and quality management systems remain too generic.
+For example, it does not provide precise guidelines how to identify and mitigate ethical issues such as algorithmic discrimination;
+    ai_act_tag_standards: Normative standards<a>:</a>
+    ai_act_content_standards: To realize AI harmonization across the EU, publicly available technical and normative best-practices for fair AI are urgently needed.
+    ai_act_white_paper: Read our algoprudence on proxy discrimination
+    ai_act_image: images/AIA.png

+    #DSA
-    dsa_content1: The <a href="https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52020PC0825" target="_blank">Digital Services Act (DSA) </a> lacks provisions to disclose normative methodological choices that underlie AI systems (e.g., recommender systems), which is crucial for evaluating associated risks in a meaningful way (as mandated by DSA Article 34).
+    dsa_content: The <a href="https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52020PC0825" target="_blank">Digital Services Act (DSA) </a> lacks provisions to disclose normative methodological choices that underlie general purpose AI systems.
+For instance<a>:</a>
-    dsa_content2: We argue that besides technical examinations that ensure robust AI engineering, such as evaluating logging protocols and model monitoring capabilities, normative aspects must get a significantly more prominent role in the risk definition (Article 2), audit methodologies of risk assessment (Section IV) and audit report templates (Annex I) set out by the delegated regulation (DR).
-    dsa_content3: That is what we sent as feedback to the European Commission.
+    dsa_tag_risk: Risk definitions<a>:</a>
+    dsa_content_risk: Article 9 of the <a href="https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/13626-Digital-Services-Act-conducting-independent-audits_en" target="_blank">Delegated Regulation (DR)</a> for independent third party auditing (as mandated under DSA Art.
+37) specifies that “audit risk analysis shall consider _inherent risk_, _control risk_ and _detection risk_”.
+More specific guidance should be provided in Art.
+2 of the DR how risks relating to subjective concepts, such as “...the nature, the activity and the use of the audited service”, can be assessed;
+    dsa_tag_template: Audit template<a>:</a>
+    dsa_content_template: Pursuant to Article 5(1)(a) of the DR, Very Large Open Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs) shall transmit to third-party auditing organisations “benchmarks used [...] to assert or monitor compliance [...], as well as supporting documentation”.
+We argue that the normative considerations underlying the selection of these benchmarks should be asked out more decisively in this phase of the audit.
+Therefore, we asked the European Commission (EC) to add this dimension to Question 3(a) of Section D.1 _Audit conclusion for obligation Subsection_ II. _Audit procedures and their results_;
+    dsa_white_paper: Read our feedback to the Europen Commission on DSA Art.
+37 Delegated Regulation
+    dsa_content_feedback: <a href="https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/13626-Digital-Services-Act-conducting-independent-audits/feedback_en?p_id=32081201" target="_blank">Feedback</a> submitted to the European Commission (EC) on DSA Art.
+37 DR showcasts that<a>:</a>
+    dsa_content_feedback_tab1: Private auditors (like PwC and Deloitte) warn that the lack of guidance on criteria against which to audit poses a risk of subjective audits;
+    dsa_content_feedback_tab2: Tech companies (like Snap and Wikipedia) raise concerns about the industry's lack of expertise to audit specific AI products, like company-tailored timeline recommender systems.
     dsa_image: images/DSA.jpg

+    #GDPR
     gdpr_content1: Conditions provided in <a href="https://gdpr-info.eu/art-22-gdpr/" target="_blank">GDPR Article 22(2)</a>
       under which automated decision-making (ADM) and profiling is allowed are open for broad interpretation.
 Allowing wide-ranging ADM under the sole condition